deni-kip/Dog-vision/README.md

 https://www.kaggle.com/c/dog-breed-identification/data

 # Upload Project Data:
-1. Create a new notebook on google colab and name the file `dog-vision.ipynb`
+1. Create a new notebook on google colab and name it `dog-vision.ipynb`
 2. Permit notebook to access your Google Drive files by mounting the notebook to Drive.
 3. Create a folder named `Dog vision` on google drive folder `drive/MyDrive/`.
 3. Upload the dog-breed-identification.zip file to the Dog vision folder.